MSP + Business = M-BiTS

 Managed Service Provider

-Despite adding value to the daily operation of the IT department, this approach might prevent them from harnessing its potential to act as a business enabler.
-Instead, it remains a cost centre – an essential department that doesn’t directly add to profit but still costs the business money to operate.
+These suppliers of vital day-to-day IT services have the potential to save your business time and money by adding value to the daily operation of the IT department; while also increasing your skills, knowledge and vigilance.
+However, in isolation, an MSP might lack the foresight required to harness technology’s potential to act as part of the business as an enabler.
+Instead, it remains a cost centre: an essential department that doesn’t directly add to profit but still costs the business money to operate.

 - Ensure cultural compatibility